DIY Deck Staining: Color vs Wood Tone

 Solid: this deck stain is similar to paint.
 It does not penetrate the wood, has a solid color and the grain does not show through.

 For our deck stain we chose a semi-transparent stain color and finish product by Olympic Paint and Stains.
 We chose “Avocado” for the rails and trim and “Driftwood Gray” for the floor.
 Now that it is done I am a little disappointed in the contrast.
 I believe a lighter color like “Pearl Gray” for the floor would make the colors pop more.
-Now we are ready for the the rain and snow.
+Now that everything is complete, we’re prepared for the rain and snow, knowing that reliable Roofers Rochester can assist with any future maintenance needs.

 DIY Deck Stain